 AI chatbots are virtual assistants that can provide flexible care for patients from the comfort of a patient’s home, any time they may need assistance.
-They ease the burden on healthcare providers by becoming a first point of contact for patients, which in turn improves UX.
-Chatbots can assist patients with identifying symptoms, as well as suggesting treatment options, processing medication refills, and scheduling appointments.
+They ease the burden on healthcare providers by becoming the first point of contact for patients, improving UX.
+Chatbots can assist patients with identifying symptoms, suggesting treatment options, processing medication refills, and scheduling appointments.
 Any data collected by these resources can then be sent directly to a patient’s healthcare provider.
 AI chatbots utilize natural language processing (NLP) to effectively communicate with humans - NLP allows computers to comprehend and implement human languages in their conversations.

 For healthcare providers, AI tech in apps can automate research processes by aggregating and organizing relevant data.
 Saliency, for instance, is an example of an app for pharmaceutical professionals that implements this technology.
 Any images uploaded to the app can be labeled, notated, and organized accordingly by an automated AI system, saving human researchers valuable time.

 Artificial intelligence can also be of use in wearable technology.
 Through devices like smartwatches and activity trackers, AI software can gather user health data and then utilize that information to predict trends and make personalized recommendations.
-Such technology has the potential to create more accountability and healthy habits in patients.
+Such technology can create more accountability and healthy habits in patients.

-Artificial intelligence can also be useful in healthcare apps by way of data analysis and prevention-based care.
-One example of this is in dermatological healthcare apps, in which AI technology can scan a user’s face via the device’s front-facing camera.
+Artificial intelligence can also be helpful in healthcare apps through data analysis and prevention-based care.
+One example is dermatological healthcare apps, in which AI technology can scan a user’s face via the device’s front-facing camera.
 The app then quickly analyzes the data gathered from these scans and produces reports that determine the risk of different skin conditions.
 From there, a provider can develop prevention-based care plans for their patients.

 AI-powered apps can also conduct effective analysis and corresponding care through clinical decision support tools (CDS).
 CDS refers to any resource that provides filtered or targeted information to healthcare providers.
 With the help of AI, CDS technology in mHealth apps can analyze electronic health records (EHR) to predict future issues, issue reminders for medication refills or changes, use aggregated data to determine next treatment steps, and even spot care gaps or information missed by humans.

 On the back-end of the billing system, AI can be of use by translating EHR data into billing codes, a process that is time-consuming and difficult for humans to do manually.
 There are over 10,000 of these codes as distinguished by the American Medical Association, and as the volume of patients keeps growing, so does the margin of error for billing mistakes.
-Using NLP, AI technology can extract and contextualize relevant data from health records in order to assign billing codes.
-This both automates what would normally be a labor-intensive process as well as ensures greater accuracy in billing operations.
+Using NLP, AI technology can extract and contextualize relevant health records data to assign billing codes.
+This both automates what would typically be a labor-intensive process and ensures greater accuracy in billing operations.

-AI technology has grown to become a valuable resource not only for the healthcare industry at large, but for the development of mobile healthcare apps as well.
-Advances made in artificial intelligence have been particularly useful in 2020, as healthcare becomes increasingly virtual and the burdens on providers and patients shift.
+AI technology has grown to become a valuable resource not only for the healthcare industry at large but for the development of mobile healthcare apps.
+Advances made in artificial intelligence have been beneficial in 2020, as healthcare becomes increasingly virtual and the burdens on providers and patients shift.